nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 6. Ingest, Transformation, Licensing, and Preservation Policies that will govern your data collection
 7. Curated Datasets - that is some related data that are normalized and described for a particular audience (This includes documentation for how transformations were performed, how data can and should be used, as well as limitations of the data).

 You will be required to produce a written report that *coherently* brings together each of the pieces described above.
-Each week we will do an activity that helps you practice and produce a portion of your report.
-You should, with minimal additional effort, be able to simply combine these activities into one single document and hand it in (along with your data) for a passing grade.
+As stated above, each week we will do an assignment that helps you practice and produce a portion of your report.
+You should, with minimal additional effort, be able to simply combine these assignments into one single document and hand it in (along with your data) for a complete protocol.
 Additional information that you choose to include is left to your discretion.
 The only requirement is to include - at minimum - the elements above.

 **Form of Final Deliverable**

-Your final deliverable could take many forms.
-You can, as the examples demonstrate, deposit data in an open platform (e.g. Github) and supplement the collection with written documentation.
+Your final deliverable can take many forms.
+You can, as the examples below demonstrate, deposit data in an open platform (e.g. Github) and supplement the collection with written documentation.
 You could also pitch another idea.
 I am completely open to innovations with this assignment - the only requirements are that you engage with the concepts we are discussing in class, and try to somehow implement these in a real world setting.

 **Presentation**

-In Week 10 you will be given the opprotunity to present a 5-10 minute overview of your protocol.
+In Week 10 you will be given the opportunity to present a 5-10 minute overview of your protocol.
 This is optional.
 If you decide to do this, you should plan to explain design choices around each aspect of your final deliverable.
 How formal you make the presentation (slides, prepared talking points, etc) is up to your group.
 I will not grade informal presentations and in fact I highly encourage them.
+There is a [forum](https://canvas.uw.edu/courses/1375713/discussion_topics/5337221) on Canvas where you can post these.

 **Example Protocols**

 Here are some examples of previous Data Curation 2 protocols:

 - Flattened Fauna: [Repository](https://github.com/amckennafoster/flattenedfauna) and [Project Report]( https://flattenedfauna.gitbook.io/practice-space/-Lf0sbd1cy0sxUG-f_Sa/)
 - VaxStats: [Repository](https://github.com/kthrog/VaxStats) and [Project Report](https://vaxstats.gitbook.io/vax-stats/)
 - R3 Recycling: [Repository](https://github.com/RochelleLundy/INFX-551-Spring2017/tree/master/r3Recycling) and [Project Report](https://rochellelundy.gitbooks.io/r3-recycling-repository/content/) (Note the lead author on this repository used it as a portfolio for her current job as a data curator)

+## Pre-Protocol Assignment: Data Pitch

+This assignment is more valuable and enjoyable if you work in a group.
+This is not a requirement, but I highly encourage it.
+To form groups we will 'pitch' ideas about what kind of data and what kind of audience you would like to create a protocol for...
+Even if you do not plan to join a group please post your idea (directions below).

+Here are the requirements:

+- In 2-3 sentences explain what your topic is and why you think it is important.
+- In 1-2 sentences describe a potential audience for this protocol.
+- Provide a link(s) and a short description (1-2 sentences) of relevant open data that you could curate for the project.
+The data must be publicly accessible such that anyone can, with minimal effort, access it.

+On Canvas I have created a [forum where you can post your data pitch](https://canvas.uw.edu/courses/1375713/discussion_topics/5337221).
+Please post these by the end of Week 2 (April 2nd, 2020).

+## Assignment 0: Project definition, scope, and audience
+Your first assignment will be to write a group definition and statement of work.
+This should include the following elements:

+- Group name
+- Group members
+- The topic of your curation protocol (e.g. transportation data)
+- The target audience for your protocol (e.g. who would use or consult your protocol)
+- Write a three to five sentence statement about your collective goals for the protocol (e.g. what do you want to work on and learn about through the activity)
+- Provide a link to any relevant data sources you have identified.

-## Exercise 1: User Stories + Use Cases
+## Assignment 1: User Stories + Use Cases
-In the third and fifth week of class we read about examples of doing data curation work that are "user centered."
-Two broad techniques for engineering requirements of these users are through use cases, and user stories.
-The following exercises may be helpful in the work you plan to do this quarter in building a protocol to satisfy a community of data users. (note: both of these exercises are also listed on our canvas pages).
+Throughout class we will read examples data curation work that are "user centered."
+Two broad techniques for developing requirements of systems that are "human centered" are through use cases, and user stories.
+The following exercises may be helpful in the work you plan to do this quarter in building a protocol to satisfy a community of data users.

 ### User Stories
 User stories are a simple, but powerful way to capture requirements when doing systems analysis and development.